sweng-epfl/public/bootcamp/Readme.md

 You will now publish your code.
 Create a **public** repository on GitHub.
 You can name it as you please.
+If GitHub offers you to initialize the repository with a README, don't do it.

 Publishing code on GitHub requires two steps:
 1. Add GitHub as a "remote" to your repository, using the following command: `git remote add origin https://github.com/your-github-username/your-repository-name.git`